 Main: The principal script that is invoked when launching a test case from either Alyvix Editor (via the button) or Robot

-Sections are sub-scripts (subroutines) that can be called one or more times by name from other scripts or subscripts.
+Sections are subscripts (subroutines) that can be called one or more times by name from other scripts or subscripts.
 This can greatly help improve the readability of scripts, especially when they become very long.

 When you insert or replace a test case object with a section in the scripting panel, the color will become dark green to indicate it is a section.
 A link icon will appear, and clicking on it will load that section in the scripting panel.